Scent of a Woman (1992 film): Production

-The rights to remake Dino Risi's Profumo di donna were purchased by Ovidio G. Assonitis and first slated for presale by Ronald DeNeef's Rainbow International at MIFED in October 1988.
-When Assonitis became chairman of Cannon Pictures Inc. in 1989, he announced that his films currently in development and production, including the remake of Scent of a Woman, would be made and released under the Cannon banner.
+The rights to remake Dino Risi's Profumo di donna were purchased by Ovidio G. Assonitis and first slated for presale by Ronald DeNeef's Rainbow International at MIFED (Mercato internazionale del film e del documentario) in October 1988, alongside Assonitis's Beyond the Door III and Midnight Ride (then called Nowhere to Run).
+When Assonitis became Chairman of Cannon Pictures Inc. in 1989, he announced that his films currently in development and production, including the remake of Scent of a Woman, would be made and released under the Cannon banner.

 By May 1990, Cannon Pictures had entered into an agreement with Universal Pictures to produce the film.
 In 1991, Bo Goldman was hired to write the screenplay.
 He later said, "If there is a moral to the film, it is that if we leave ourselves open and available to the surprising contradictions in life, we will find the strength to go on."

-Martin Brest was approached to direct the film in April 1991, and chose this film over another potential remake with which he was presented, a remake of Death Takes a Holiday (which he later made as Meet Joe Black, released in 1998.
+Martin Brest was approached to direct the film in April 1991, and chose this film over another potential remake with which he was presented, a remake of Death Takes a Holiday (which he later made as Meet Joe Black, released in 1998 starring Brad Pitt, Claire Forlani and Anthony Hopkins).
 By early August, Brest had officially signed, and Al Pacino was being sought for the lead.
 Pacino officially signed on the following month.

 Casting

-Rising young actors, including Matt Damon, Ben Affleck, Brendan Fraser, Anthony Rapp, Randall Batinkoff, Chris Rock and Stephen Dorff auditioned for the role of Charlie Simms.
-Chris O'Donnell was cast in November 1991.
-Jack Nicholson was offered the role of Frank Slade but turned it down.
+Rising young actors, including Matt Damon, Ben Affleck, Brendan Fraser, Anthony Rapp, Randall Batinkoff, Chris Rock and Stephen Dorff auditioned for the role of Charlie Simms before Chris O'Donnell was cast in November 1991.
+Jack Nicholson was offered the role of Lt.
+Col. Frank Slade but turned it down.

 Research

 Pacino painstakingly researched his part in Scent of a Woman.
 To understand what it feels like to be blind, he met clients of New York's Associated Blind, being particularly interested in accounts by those who had lost their sight due to trauma.
-Clients traced the entire progression for him—from the moment when they knew that they never would see again to the depression and through to acceptance and adjustment.
+Clients traced the entire progression for him—from the moment when they knew that they would never see again to the depression and through to acceptance and adjustment.
 The Lighthouse, an advocacy group for the blind also in New York, schooled him in techniques that a vision impaired person might use to find a chair and seat themselves, pour liquid from a bottle, and light a cigar.